 Our average admitted transfer student’s cumulative GPA is a 3.7, which means that, to present a competitive application, you should be earning mostly A’s (and avoiding any grades lower than a B).
-However, we do not have a minimum GPA requirement, and every year many transfer students with a positive grade trend are admitted to USC who fall under that 3.7 average.
+However, this is not a minimum GPA requirement, and every year many transfer students with a positive grade trend are admitted to USC who fall under that 3.7 average.
 Finally, make sure to avoid course withdrawals resulting in W’s and pass/no pass grades; you should always take a course for a letter grade if that is an option (though we will of course be flexible with students whose Spring/Summer 2020 transcripts include P/NP work due to the pandemic).

 I hope this guide has been helpful.
 For further guidance, you can register for one of our Transfer Information Sessions.
 Visit our website to sign up.
-You should also check out this Transfer FAQ and reach out to your admission counselor – we’re happy to discuss your situation in depth and help you develop a plan to transfer to USC.
-Good luck!
+You should also check out this Transfer FAQ and reach out to your admission counselor – we’re happy to discuss your situation and help you develop a plan to transfer to USC.

 For updates regarding the impacts of COVID-19 on our community and the application process, please check the USC COVID-19 Resource Center and Admission COVID-19 page for the most up to date information.
 Good luck!